Enemy at the Gates: Historical accuracy

 The film misrepresents the role of blocking detachments in the Red Army.
 Although there was Order No. 227 (Директива Ставки ВГК №227) that became the rallying cry of "Not a step back!" (Ни шагу назад!), machine gunners were not placed behind regular troops with orders to kill anyone who retreated, and they were used only for penal troops.
 As per Order No. 227, each detachment would have between three and five barrier squads per 200 personnel.
 At the same time, the film has been accused of understating the role of women.
 In the film, two women snipers appear but never shoot at anyone; in fact, Soviet women snipers have been credited with killing over 10,000 enemies in combat.
+One of the depicted soldiers is Lyudmila Pavlichenko, gaining her famous facial scar in front of Zaitsev, although she has not been recorded teaming with him in combat.

 The film's first scene shows new Soviet troops, including Zaitsev, arriving at the Stalingrad front, being screamed at, threatened, and in general humiliated by their commanders.
 They are then transported and locked in crowded boxcars to stop them from deserting.
 According to military historian Boris Yulin, that was forbidden and is unrealistic, as the soldiers would have then been killed in case of a German air raid or shelling.
 According to historian Alexey Isaev, who has written several books about the Battle of Stalingrad, blocking detachments were mostly used in Stalingrad as "usual combat regiments" although the film emphasizes the message that "most Soviet soldiers needed a literal gun in the back in order to go into battle".
 As there were many cases of heroism, it is argued it was unlikely that Soviet soldiers were motivated only by fear.
 In regard to the lack of weapons, which happened early in the war and changed by 1942, Isaev said: "There were no unarmed soldiers sent to the attack....
 What is shown in Enemy at the Gates is pure nonsense."